Updated June 20, 2019

 - iBuyers often charge more than 10% in selling fees

-We understand that there is potentially an array of reasons why you want to sell your home fast.
-Whether it’s because you need to relocate for work, or you’re experiencing financial hardship, a fast sale should not result in you being offered an amount that is significantly less than what your home is worth.
+We understand that there is an array of reasons why you need to sell your home fast.
+Whether it’s because you need to relocate for work or you’re experiencing financial hardship, a fast sale should not result in a lowball offer.